FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Proposed Method

 \end{definition} $\square$

-This definition allows us to quantify how differently each subgroup is impacted by data corruption.
+This definition quantifies how differently subgroups are impacted by data corruption.
 By measuring this disparity, we can identify subgroups that are disproportionately affected.
-Specially, a smaller \(\Delta p\) value indicates that the model's robustness is more equally distributed across subgroups.
+Specifically, a smaller \(\Delta p\) value indicates that the model's robustness is more equally distributed across subgroups.
+This metric can be naturally extended to multi-class classification tasks.
+We discuss the extension to multiple sensitive attributes and attributes with multiple values in Section~\ref{sec:discussion}.